Armenia in the Eurovision Song Contest 2024

-Armenia was represented at the Eurovision Song Contest 2024 with the song "Jako", written by Audrey Leclercq, Jaklin Baghdasaryan, and Louis Thomas, and performed by Baghdasaryan and Thomas themselves under their stage name Ladaniva.
+Armenia was represented at the Eurovision Song Contest 2024 with the song "Jako", written by Audrey Leclercq, Jaklin Baghdasaryan, and Louis Thomas, and performed by Baghdasaryan and Thomas themselves as Ladaniva.
 The Armenian participating broadcaster, Public Television of Armenia (AMPTV), internally selected its entry for the contest.

 Armenia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 9 May 2024 and was later selected to perform in position 8.
 At the end of the show, "Jako" was announced among the top 10 entries of the second semi-final and hence qualified to compete in the final, marking a third consecutive qualification to the final for the country.
 It was later revealed that Armenia placed third out of the sixteen participating countries in the semi-final with 137 points.
 In the final, Armenia performed in position 19 and placed eighth out of the 25 performing countries, scoring a total of 183 points.
 This secured Armenia its first top ten result since 2016.